SjoerdV/SjoerdV.github.io/_posts/2020-07-10-post-sharing-is-caring-part1-3.md

 Good questions!

 Now, the images displayed on this page are of course not random.
 These settings represent what I, in my personal professional opinion, consider the best balance between security and usability for a large majority of organizations when External Sharing is concerned.
-These slider settings will:
+Of course I am interested in what you, the reader, think of this.
+In any case the proposed 'slider settings' will:

 - not allow any company employee to add external users to sites, teams, files or whatever company asset in the Microsoft 365 ecosystem directly
 - need you to adopt the much more manageable, secure and compliant [**Azure B2B**][3] concept, by giving select, trusted and responsible employees the much coveted 'Guest Inviter' Azure AD role.
 Trust me, they will love you for it!